japrozs/veck/README.md

 ```

 -   `!=`
-    Check if 2 colleges are not equal
+    Check if 2 vectors are not equal

 ```c++
 #include <veck.hpp>